yleeyilin/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice)**: Use only 1 help window to display help for specific commands.
 Difference in messages is created by displaying different strings.
   * Pros: Code is made much more concise.
-  * Cons: Lengthy if-else statements are required to displayed the correct string.
+  * Cons: Lengthy if-else statements are required to display the correct string.

 * **Alternative 2**: Create a different window for each type of command.
   * Pros: All details relating to a single command is within its own page.
 Can be perceived as neater.